 The Dos and Don’ts of Online Learning

 Just like in an on-the-ground course, you will be expected to participate and be involved in the assignments of your online course.
-Make sure you have the technology you need, read the course syllabus, and reach out to your professor with questions.
+Make sure you have the technology you need, read the course syllabus and reach out to your professor with questions.

 A key piece of any online course is communication.
 Your instructor and fellow students expect you to be engaged and interact in the class.

-There is a myth that distance education courses aren’t as time consuming as traditional courses.
+There is a myth that distance education courses aren’t as time-consuming as traditional courses.
 Even though you can complete your work from the comfort of your home, you still need to be prepared to dedicate anywhere from four to 15 hours a week to every course you take.

 Maybe you don’t understand a key course objective or can’t get one of your technology tools to work.
-That’s ok!
-Our faculty and staff are here to help get you on the right track.
+That’s OK!
+Ohio State faculty and staff are here to help get you on the right track.
 Being passive won’t help you on your way to joining one of the largest alumni networks in the country.

 To Email or not to Email

-DO: Develop good online education habits, like checking your email once a day.
-If you are working on a group project, or are discussing an issue with a professor, it’s important to be available on a platform everyone has access to, like email.
+Check your email once a day.
+If you are working on a group project or are discussing an issue with a professor, it’s important to be available on a platform everyone has access to, such as email.

-While you need to be assertive in expressing your needs, opinions, and ideas in class discussions, don’t go overboard!
+While you need to be assertive in expressing your needs, opinions and ideas in class discussions, don’t go overboard!
 Sending too many emails to your instructors or classmates can be overwhelming.
-Treat email like you’re having an in-person back and forth conversation.
+Treat email like you’re having an in-person, back-and-forth conversation.

 Communication in Class

 With online communication, it’s important to understand people might misconstrue what you said, no matter how carefully you composed it.
-Be aware of how you use class discussion boards, whether to ask a question to the group, or make a point about a learning topic.
+Be aware of how you use class discussion boards, whether to ask a question to the group or make a point about a learning topic.